 Composix hernia mesh is one of the many different mesh products made by C.R.
 Bard.
 This company has been making allegedly defective hernia mesh mesh products for many years.
 However, looking at the number of lawsuits filed against the company, C.R.
 Bard seems to have a checkered record when it comes to the safety of its products.
-Currently, Composix is one of the hernia mesh products that have sparked thousands of lawsuits against Bard Medical that are currently pending as part of two massive consolidated hernia mesh litigation in Federal Court in Ohio and State Court in Rhode Island.
+Currently, Composix is one of the hernia mesh products that have sparked thousands of lawsuits against Bard Medical that are were pending as part of two massive consolidated hernia mesh litigation in Federal Court in Ohio and State Court in Rhode Island.
+In October of 2024, there was a global settlement of 38,000 Bard lawsuits.
+2025 update: Individual hernia mesh lawsuits with revision surgeries and big damages can still be pursued.

 Bard composix mesh